TaraHoleInIt/tarablessd1306/README.md

 ## Initialization:
 SSD1306_Init_I2C: Sets up a display that will be connected via i2c
 SSD1306_Init_SPI: Sets up a display that will be connected via SPI
 SSD1306_HWReset: Performs a hardware reset, callback to handle reset pin must be provided
+SSD1306_I2CMasterInitDefault: If configured, will provide initialization for the i2c bus
+SSD1306_I2CMasterAttachDisplayDefault: If configured, connects a display via i2c using the component configuration

 ## Drawing API:
 SSD1306_Update: Sends the local framebuffer to the display, this MUST be called if you want to see what you drew.